SeismicFlow/SeismicFlow.github.io/README.md

 **Issue**: Installation fails or gets stuck
 **Solution**:
-- Check your internet connection (installer downloads ~3GB of packages)
+- Check your internet connection
 - Ensure you have sufficient disk space (8 GB required)
 - Run Command Prompt as Administrator if you encounter permission errors